John S. Fossey

 John S. Fossey was a British chemist.
 He was a professor of synthetic chemistry at the University of Birmingham in the United Kingdom, and a visiting professor at Henan Normal University and guest professor at East China University of Science and Technology, both in China.
 His research was in molecular recognition and catalysis, and he was a user of boronic acid derivatives.
-He was a former industry fellow of the Royal Society.
+He was an industry fellow of the Royal Society.

 Education

 Fossey received his four-year MChem from Cardiff University in 2000 and was awarded a PhD from Queen Mary University of London in January 2004.

 Research and career

-Fossey’s research looks at synthetic chemistry to develop new therapies for tuberculosis and diabetes.
+Fossey's research looks at synthetic chemistry to develop new therapies for tuberculosis and diabetes.
 This work on diabetes involves an alternative drug delivery for type 1 diabetes management.
 This research is in collaboration with the Chinese Academy of Sciences research institute Guangzhou Institutes of Biomedical Health (GIBH)., to develop new drugs that could help tackle global epidemics.
 Specifically, Fossey is developing a ‘smart insulin’, a gel that dissolves in the presence of glucose, as an alternative to insulin injection.
 The idea is that the smart insulin, as a smart drug delivery, can be administered perhaps once a week and will deliver insulin as and only when glucose levels are raised.

 He was on the advisory board of two Royal Society of Chemistry journals, Organic Chemistry Frontiers and Catalysis Science & Technology, and the editorial board of the Chemistry Central Journal.
 He was a co-editor of Boron: Sensing, Synthesis and Supramolecular Self-Assembly.